algosup/2022-2023-project-1-smart-signage-Project-3-group/functional.md

 <!-- ## Check privacy -->

+<a name="is-not"/></a>

+## What the project is not
+This new product do not send information by wifi for security reasons.

 <a name="needs"/></a>

 ## Requirements
 The most important points for our customers are its ecological impact, its electricity consumption and a remote controlits electricity consumption.
 To answer his needs we can develop some features.

 - Turn on the light